postsharp/Metalama.Documentation/content/patterns/observability/observabilty.md

 One way to mark a method as constant is to add the <xref:Metalama.Patterns.Observability.ConstantAttribute?text=[Constant]> custom attribute.

+If you want to mark many methods as constant, it may be more convenient to use the <xref:Metalama.Patterns.Observability.Configuration.ObservabilityExtensions.ConfigureObservability*> fabric method instead of adding the `[Constant]` attribute to each of them, and set the <xref:Metalama.Patterns.Observability.Configuration.ObservabilityTypeOptionsBuilder.ObservabilityContract> property to `ObservabilityContract.Constant`.

+#### Example: marking a method as constant using a custom attribute

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Observability/Constant.cs]

-If you want to mark many methods as constant, it may be more convenient to use the <xref:Metalama.Patterns.Observability.Configuration.ObservabilityExtensions.ConfigureObservability*> fabric method instead of adding the `[Constant]` attribute to each of them, and set the <xref:Metalama.Patterns.Observability.Configuration.ObservabilityTypeOptionsBuilder.ObservabilityContract> property to `ObservabilityContract.Constant`.
+#### Example: marking several methods as constant using a fabric

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Observability/Constant_Fabric.cs]